ludan878/tdp028_cherries/README.md

 - Like and interact with reviews

 ## **Grade Ambition**
 My goal is to achieve  a **5** by implementing and documenting sufficient point-earning features as per the project requirements.
-I aim to collect at least **17 points** through a combination of technical and entrepreneurial aspects.
+I aim to collect at least **17 points** through a combination of technical and entrepreneurial criterias.

 ---